Simplify X 6 X 4

 The Associative Property of Multiplication

 The associative property states that the grouping of factors in a multiplication problem does not affect the product.
-This means that (a x b) x c = a x (b x c).
+So in practice, (a x b) x c = a x (b x c).
 Let's apply this property to our expression:

 (x x 6) x 4 = x x (6 x 4)